Can Your License Be Suspended for Not Having Insurance?

 In New Jersey, for example, the penalty for being convicted of driving uninsured is a fine between $300-$1,000, a one-year license suspension, and community service.
-To many, the fine may be the consequence that may stick out, but being unable to drive for a year can make it difficult to complete everyday tasks.
+To many, the fine may be the consequence that may stick out, but being unable to drive from a suspended license for a year can make it difficult to hold a job and complete everyday tasks.

-The following states may also suspend driving privileges for a first offense of being caught operating a car without auto insurance:
+The following states may also suspend your driving privilege for a first offense of being caught operating a motor vehicle without a valid insurance:

 |Florida||3 years or until proof of coverage is provided|